 This chapter includes the following articles.

-This chapter contains an interview with Faisal Faqeeh, Chairman, Bin Faqeeh Real Estate Investment; and Mohammed Khalil Alsayed, CEO, Ithmaar Development Company.
+This chapter contains interviews with Faisal Faqeeh, Chairman, Bin Faqeeh Real Estate Investment Company; and Mohammed Khalil Alsayed, CEO, Ithmaar Development Company.